-Logan University certifies students' eligibility to sit for various parts of the exam.
+Logan University certifies students' eligibility to sit for various components of board examinations.
 For specific requirements by part, please see the eligibility criteria below.
-The application process is facilitated by the university Registrar office to assure exam eligibility.
+The application process is facilitated by the university Registrar's office to assure exam eligibility.

 Passport-style photographs may be taken in the Logan Media Center for a nominal fee.
 Refer to board websites for specific information regarding application and fees.